India’s Omicron tally rises to 26, Centre says it is monitoring over 70 Covid clusters

 The third case was reported after a 49-year-old resident of Mumbai came to India from Tanzania.
 The patient is asymptomatic and is at the Seven Hills Hospital in the city, Additional Commissioner Kiran Dighavkar told Scroll.in.

-At Friday’s media briefing on India’s Covid-19 situation, Paul said that there has been a decline in the use of masks to protect against the virus.
+At Friday’s media briefing on India’s Covid-19 situation, NITI Aayog member for Health and chief of India’s Covid-19 task force Dr VK Paul said that there has been a decline in the use of masks to protect against the virus.

 Union Health Ministry Joint Secretary Lav Agarwal also said that the World Health Organization had noted that public health measures should be followed continuously, apart from vaccinations.
 “Adequate precautions have to be followed,” he said.
 “Laxity in public health measures is leading to a surge in cases in Europe.”